3D U-NetR: Low Dose Computed Tomography Reconstruction via Deep Learning and 3 Dimensional Convolutions: Results

-Forward propagation of the real CT data is done differently from the ellipses due to the image size.
+Forward propagation of the real chest CT data is done differently from the ellipsoids due to the image size.
 Even though medical images are patched for training because of GPU limitations, bigger portions of data can be used as a whole in forward propagation thanks to the higher memory capacity of the CPU and RAM.
-First thing to note here is the receptive field of network architecture.
+The first thing to note here is the receptive field of network architecture.
 3D U-NetR is a deep and complex network that has a receptive field of 140$\times$140$\times$140 voxels.
-In terms of slices, any slice in forward propagation is affected by the adjacent 70 slices in both directions.
-Therefore, doing reconstruction of each patch separately is highly erroneous.
-Thus, it is decided to separately process each patient's first and last 192 slices and then pasting back first and last 128 slices for forward propagation.
-Hereby, an interval of 64 slices starting from middle is used only as padding for other voxels.
-Still it is 6 slices less than the ideal value but restrictions on resources enables this as the way to reconstruct with minimum error.
+In terms of slices, every slice in forward propagation is affected by the adjacent 70 slices in both directions.
+Therefore, doing the reconstruction of each patch separately is highly erroneous.
+Thus, it is decided to separately process each patient's first and last 192 slices and then paste back the first and last 128 slices for forward propagation.
+Hereby, an interval of 64 slices starting from the middle is used only as padding for other voxels.
+Still, it is 6 slices less than the ideal value but restrictions on resources enable this as the way to reconstruct with minimum error.

-We further investigated the performance of 3D U-NetR, which has been trained with low and high dose real CT images prepared by the Mayo Clinic.
-The ill-posed problem with synthetic data is easier than real CT images since synthetic data contains images with less resolution.
-The results for the reconstructed images with the FBP and the forward propagated images with trained 2D U-Net and 3D U-NetR are provided in Figure~\ref{fig:real_chest_ex}.
-As can be seen from the figures, 3D U-NetR captures some details that FBP and 2D U-Net cannot reconstruct.
+We further investigated the performance of 3D U-NetR, which has been trained with low and high-dose real chest CT images prepared by the Mayo Clinic.
+The ill-posed problem with synthetic data is easier than real chest CT images since synthetic data contains images with less resolution.
+The results for the reconstructed images with the FBP and the forward propagated images with trained 2D U-Net and 3D U-NetR are provided in Fig.~\ref{fig:real_chest_ex}.
+As can be seen from the figure, 3D U-NetR captures some details that FBP and 2D U-Net cannot reconstruct.
 Some details lost in the vessels and bone tissue due to noise in low-dose images cannot be obtained with FBP and 2D U-Net.
-However, 3D U-NetR presents these details with a more similar view to ground truth since it takes into account the correlation between images.
-The total quantitative results of the 3D U-NetR is displayed in Table~\ref{tab:real_chest} in terms of PSNR and SSIM.
+For example, the horizontal vessel in red zoom window in Fig.~\ref{fig:real_chest_ex} (a1-a4) is lost when 2D U-Net is used, but successfully recovered with 3D U-NetR.
+When the blue zoom window in Fig.~\ref{fig:real_chest_ex} (c1-c4) is examined, it is seen that 3D U-NetR captures a diagonal line-like detail which is missing in 2D U-Net.
+Overall, 3D U-NetR recovers the details since it takes into account the correlation between slices.
+The total quantitative results of the 3D U-NetR are displayed in Table~\ref{tab:real_chest} in terms of PSNR and SSIM.
+The quantitative performance of 3D U-NetR is considerable more than 2D U-Net in every patient for real chest CT data.